dlai0001/la-sails-meetup-game/README.md

 		    });
 		  });

-		  // schedule the next update
+		  // schedule the next update in 50ms.
+This will create a sort of infinite loop of scheduled
+      // updates.
-		  setImmediate(function() {
+		  setTimeout(function() {
 		    this.updateMonster();
-		  }.bind(this));
+		  }.bind(this), 50);

 		};

-  In `/config/bootstrap.js`, let's start our service.  `bootstrap.js` is a special config file that runs at the start of a SailsJS app starting up.
+  In `/config/bootstrap.js`, let's start our service.  `bootstrap.js` is a special config file that runs at during the start-up of a SailsJS app.
 It's a good place to put any calls to initialization and task scheduling items.

             //Add update monster call before cb()
             MonsterAiService.updateMonster();